SupavishPe/pantip_web_scraping/Readme.md

 Scrap {title, story, comment} searched by tag at pantip.com

+How to check chrome version :
+* Open chrome -> Help -> About google chrome

 How to run:
 1. download selenium driver at https://chromedriver.chromium.org/downloads and move into this working directory.
 2. create new environment